 With thousands of KPIs to choose from, the first step is to identify the most important ones to your business.
 The nature of your KPIs and how many you have should be relevant to your business model and the industry you operate in, as well as other factors such as your company’s stage of growth.

-Above all, a good KPI will be linked to your company’s pre-set goals and objectives to give you the actionable data necessary to support decision-making, so it’s important to have your goals firmly established before you start developing your KPIs.
+Above all, a good KPI will be linked to your company’s pre-set goals and objectives, in order to give you the actionable data necessary to support decision-making.
+It’s therefore important to have your goals firmly established before you start developing your KPIs.

 Regardless of which particular metrics you decide to use, there are some general characteristics that all good KPIs have:

 Simple.
-To be effective, KPIs should be easily understood across the organisation.
+KPIs should be easily understood across the organisation.
 Your staff need to know exactly what the KPI is measuring, how to calculate it, and what they can do to influence that figure and achieve the best results.
-For this reason it’s better to use a select few metrics that are essential to your business, rather than losing focus and relevance with too many KPIs.
+For this reason, it’s better to use a select few metrics that are essential to your business, rather than losing focus and relevance with too many KPIs.

 Measurable.
-A KPI can be either quantitative or qualitative, but it should always measure your progress towards your business’ goals in clearly-defined terms.
+A KPI can be either quantitative or qualitative, but it should always measure your progress towards your business’s goals in clearly-defined terms.

 Achievable.
 A good KPI will motivate staff to improve aspects of your company’s performance, so it’s important that they are set against objectives that are aspirational but not unattainable.